More recent posts from the Servicenav team

 Many different individuals make changes, their volume is therefore potentially very high Access to systems remains relatively open despite any security policies in place, with the implementation of the change often preceding any consideration of its impact.
 Also, it is sometimes difficult to identify the process to apply to a change.
 All this contributes to a lack of change management.

-ITIL is a valuable ally, proposing a method based on the recording, prioritising, evaluation (business v technical), planning and implementation in a manner fitting to the findings of the preceding stages.
+ITIL is a valuable ally, proposing a methodology based on the recording, prioritising, evaluation (business v technical), planning and implementation in a manner fitting to the findings of the preceding stages.
 The key tools to safely negotiate changes include; change registration database, the Configuration Management Database (CMDB), and the schedule of changes.
 Organisationally, collaboration is key, as well as establishing the following specific roles : Change Manager, Functional or Technical Expert, User or Business Service Representative , Change Control Board (CCB).